On $e$-cuspidal pairs of finite groups of exceptional Lie Type: On the Malle--Robinson conjecture

-\begin{definition} (a) The $\ell$-blocks contained in $\mathcal{E}_\ell(G^F,s)$ for a semisimple, quasi-isolated $\ell'$-element $s \in G^{*F}$ are called \textbf{quasi-isolated}. \\ (b) Let $H=G^F/Z$, for some subgroup $Z \subseteq Z(G^F)$.
-A block of $H$ is said to be \textbf{quasi-isolated} if it is dominated by a quasi-isolated block of $G^F$.
-Furthermore, it is said to be \textbf{unipotent} if the block dominating it is unipotent. \end{definition}
+\begin{definition} (a) The $\ell$-blocks contained in $\mathcal{E}_\ell(G^F,s)$ for a semisimple, quasi-isolated $\ell'$-element $s \in G^{*F}$ are called \textbf{quasi-isolated}.
+Further, if $s=1$ they are also called \textbf{unipotent}.\\ (b) Let $H=G^F/Z$, for some subgroup $Z \subseteq Z(G^F)$.
+A block of $H$ is said to be \textbf{quasi-isolated} if it is dominated by a quasi-isolated block of $G^F$ and \textbf{unipotent} if is dominated by a unipotent block of $G^F$. \end{definition}

-\begin{thm} Assume (A) to hold with $G$ a simple, simply connected group of exceptional type or $G^F=\text{}^3\!D_4(q)$.
-Then the Malle--Robinson conjecture holds for all quasi-isolated $\ell$-blocks of $G^F$ and of $G^F/Z(G^F)$. \end{thm}